 With so much to focus on for CogAT test prep, you need CogAT tutoring you can rely on.
-Natalie’s CogAT tutoring services includes complete test preparations for all 9 sub-sections.
-She works with children in grades 2-12, and her students are top scorers.
-She combine practice and strategies to help them find the right answers the first time.
+Natalie’s CogAT tutoring services include complete test preparations for all 9 sub-sections.
+She works with children in grades 1-12, and her students are top scorers.
+She combines practice and strategies to help them find the right answers the first time.
 They also do vocabulary study, math review, and figure/shape activities to help them build on their concept knowledge and time management.
 Every child who has worked with her has scored in the 90th percentile or higher.

 The CogAT is a gifted child test for grades K-12 that measures analytical and logic skills instead of concept knowledge.
 It has 3 major sections or batteries − Verbal, Non-Verbal, and Quantitative – and 9 different question types.
 The total number of questions ranges from 118 to 176, depending on grade level, and the time limit is anywhere from 90 minutes to 2 hours.